cbasah/gdrive-to-email/README.md

 # GDrive-to-Email

-This simple Python script checks a Google Drive folder for files matching a given MIME-type, sends an e-mail with the file as an attachment and moves the file to another Google Drive folder.
+This simple Python script checks a Google Drive folder for files matching a given MIME-type, sends an e-mail with each file as an attachment and moves the file to another Google Drive folder after the e-mail is sent.

 ## Installation